-"2" position: manually select when power is needed to go up steep hills, a braking assist when going down hills or for better control when starting off on slick surfaces.
+"2" position: manually select when power is needed to go up steep hills, a braking assist when going down hills.
+Also for better control when starting off on slick surfaces.

-"1" position: Manually select when climbing up or down very steep hills or for better control on slick surfaces.
+"1" position: Manually select when climbing up or down very steep hills.
+For even better control on slick surfaces.